 Dr. Johnson was born and raised in Whitley City, KY.
-He received his Bachelors of Science in Biology from the University of the Cumberland’s in 2007.
+He received his Bachelor of Science in Biology from the University of the Cumberlands in 2007.

-Currently, Jerrod is a member of the American Veterinary Medical Association, Tennessee Veterinary Medical Association, Kentucky Veterinary Medical Association, and the American Association of Small Ruminant Practitioners.
+Currently, Dr. Johnson is a member of the American Veterinary Medical Association as well as the Tennessee Veterinary Medical Association.

-Jerrod enjoys fishing and spending time with his wife Beth and daughter Lily.
+In his spare time, Dr. Johnson enjoys fishing, hiking and spending time with his wife Beth and daughter Lily.

 Joshua Tyler, DVM